Sirmione on Lake Garda

 Later we drive to the beautifully preserved medieval city of Mantova, briefly stopping at the picturesque village of Il Borghetto en route, with time to explore.
 Mantova became one of the leading Renaissance cities under the guidance of the all-powerful Gonzaga family.
 On arrival we visit the sumptuous Ducal Palace where the family resided.
 During our guided tour we explore the formidable complex of buildings and some of its 500 rooms before returning to Sirmione.

 Enjoy a free day to relax and unwind in the warm local climate.
-Bursting with history and charm, Sirmione has plenty to explore.
-The Grotte di Catullo, a ruined Roman villa, is well worth a visit; enveloped by established olive groves, the villa occupies an enviable position, with stunning views over Lake Garda.
-Perhaps explore the prehistoric pile-dwellings, or stilt houses, at Lugana Vecchia.
-These houses have, in some cases, stood since the Neolithic era.
-A UNESCO World Heritage Site, these ancient dwellings were the marshy homes of early Alpine agrarian societies and provide a wonderful window into human history in Europe.
+Bursting with history and charm, the beautiful town of Sirmione offers plenty for you to explore.
+Grotte di Catullo, the remains of one of the largest Roman villas in Italy, is one of Sirmione's most famous sights and is well worth a visit.
+Enveloped by established olive groves, the villa occupies an enviable position with stunning panoramic views over the blue waters of Lake Garda.

-Travelling by coach up Lake Garda's eastern shore, we make our way north to Malcesine, where the lake resembles the Norwegian fjords; a narrow stretch of Lake Garda where dramatic cliffs rise steeply from the very edge of the water.
+Travelling by coach up Lake Garda's eastern shore, we make our way north to Malcesine, where the lake begins to resemble the Norwegian fjords; a narrow stretch of Lake Garda where dramatic cliffs rise steeply from the very edge of the water.
 We enjoy time to explore Malcesine at leisure.

-We transfer to the local station by coach as we leave Sirmione and travel to Turin, where we overnight.
+We transfer to the local station by coach as we leave Sirmione and travel to Chambéry or Strasbourg, where we overnight.
 On Day 10 we take the TGV service to Paris.
 Here we join the Eurostar service back to London, from where you are free to make your own way home.

 For this tour, we recommend arriving to, and departing from, London Gatwick or London Heathrow airport (LGW or LHR).
 London Gatwick is approximately 30 miles from your start and end point, and London Heathrow is approximately 19 miles from your start and end point.